 Skip to content

-Bindy Scout is an optional companion controller that watches Ingress resources across your cluster and automatically creates ARecord CRs on behalf of application teams — without requiring them to have write access to the bindy namespace.
+Bindy Scout is an optional companion controller that watches Ingress resources and LoadBalancer Services across your cluster and automatically creates ARecord CRs on behalf of application teams — without requiring them to have write access to the bindy namespace.

 See the Bindy Scout guide for the full conceptual overview, including the scout bee backstory, how record naming works, and the multi-cluster roadmap.